billforsternz/zargon/README.md

 At the moment I have Zargon running nicely, twice as fast as the original Sargon-x86.
 I only have it running in the context of the test harness from the original project (same test harness code, same test results).
-I haven't bothered to create a Zargon UCI engine just yet, although it's a routine job I'm sure I could do in an hour or so when I feel the need.
+I have also built a zargon-uci-engine and confirmed it plays the same moves (at the same depth) as sargon-x86.

 Acknowledgment of Original Authorship
 =====================================